-Freehold land was last revalued on 31 December 2019.
-In the directors assessment, the value of the land was not significantly different as at year end 31 March 2020.
-The fair value of the land was determined by C B Richard Ellis (CBRE) as at 31 December 2019 using the comparable sales method of valuation whereby the attributes of the property are compared with those of similar properties in order to arrive at the market value of the land.
+Freehold land was last revalued on 31 December 2020.
+In the directors assessment, the value of the land was not significantly different as at year end 31 March 2021.
+The fair value of the land was determined by C B Richard Ellis (CBRE) as at 31 December 2020 using the comparable sales method of valuation whereby the attributes of the property are compared with those of similar properties in order to arrive at the market value of the land.
 The land measures 44 hectares.
 The land is located on LR No. 295/15 in Thika District.
 The carrying amounts of the properties were adjusted to the revalued amounts and the resultant surplus net of deferred income tax was credited to the revaluation surplus in equity.

-Buildings, plant and machinery were last revalued on 30 June 2016 by Axis Real Estate Limited an accredited independent valuer, The next valuation was due on 30 June 2020 and has not been performed due to COVID 19 disruption; management plan to complete the exercise before the end of the 2021 financial year.
-The fair value of the buildings, plant and machinery was determined by using market comparable method or the depreciated replacement cost where the information for applying the market comparable method was not available.
+Buildings, plant and machinery were revalued on 30 June 2021 by Africa and Beyond Valuers Limited an accredited independent valuer, The fair value of the buildings, plant and machinery was determined by using market comparable method or the depreciated replacement cost where the information for applying the market comparable method was not available.
 The buildings are located on LR No. 295/15 in Thika District.

-Included in the net carrying amount of property, plant and equipment are freehold land and buildings amounting to KShs 652,358,000 and KShs 75,265,000 respectively.
+Included in the net carrying amount of property, plant and equipment are freehold land and buildings amounting to KShs 815,446,000 and KShs 57,453,000 respectively.
 The company does not have any contractual commitments for the purchase of property, plant and equipment.